justinmeiners/image-sequence-streaming/README.md

 The only tradeoffs for this approach is that filesize for a sequence is often significantly larger than the original images and sequences must be precompiled.

 A special thanks to [LZ4](http://fastcompression.blogspot.com/p/lz4.html).
 This is by far the most effecient realtime decompression algorithim out there and this project would not have been possible without it.
+Also thanks to Steve Glauser for creating and rendering the sample image sequence.

 ### Included in this project: ###
 - A command line tool for building a collection of PNGs into a single optimized sequence file. (sequencebuild)